krhoyt/Rainforest/readme.md

 - Works with frameworks
 - Highly customizable

 > This is a personal passion project. ❤️ It is not sponsored by Amazon.
 It is not sanctioned by Amazon.
 It is not affiliated with Amazon.
-I just happen to be an Amazon employee that wanted a web components version of the Cloudscape components for his internal projects.
+I just happen to be an Amazon employee that wanted a web components version of the Cloudscape components for internal projects.

 ## Getting Started